Private LTE/5G and WiFi: Which is Better?

 When Should You Consider a Private LTE Network?

 One of the best ways to decide whether or not you should use a private LTE network is to think about your business's needs.
 A public Wi-Fi network may not be a good idea if you're a company that relies on a lot of data.
 It's important to remember that public Wi-Fi networks have much less security than private LTE networks.
-This means that public Wi-Fi networks are more likely to be hacked than private LTE networks.
 Another reason why a private LTE network might be a good idea for your business has to do with the speed of the network.
 A slower Wi-Fi connection could be problematic if you have employees working remotely.
 This could cause employees to work more slowly or cause problems with transferring large files over time.

 Criteria for Enterprise Mobility Solutions